CrimsonVista/UTAustin-Courses/2020fa_cs361s/docs/cs361s_syllabus.md

 * Reading discussions (10%)
 * Exams.
 15% each.
 (30%)
 * 2 Possible extra credit projects.
-* Cheating is an automatic fail.
+* Cheating is an automatic fail of the assignment and a full grade deduction.

 Because labs are pass fail, we will provide various mechanisms for verifying that your lab is correct before submission, such